snovvcrash/usbrip/README.md

   $ usbrip events gen_auth trusted/auth.json -a vid pid -n 3 -d "Sep 26"
   ```

+  :warning: **Warning:** there are cases when different USB flash drives might have identical serial numbers.
+This could happen as a result of a [manufacturing error](https://forums.anandtech.com/threads/changing-creating-a-custom-serial-id-on-a-flash-drive-low-level-blocks.2099116/) or just some black hats were able to rewrite the drive's memory chip which turned out to be non-one-time programmable and so on...
+Anyways, *«No system is safe»*. usbrip **does not** handle such cases in a smart way so far, namely it will treat a pair of devices with identical SNs (if there exists one) as the same device regarding to the trusted device list and `gen_auth` module.

 * Search the event history of the external USB devices for violations based on the list of trusted USB devices (`trusted/auth.json`) by "PID" attribute, restrict resulting events to those which have "Bob" as a user, "EvilUSBManufacturer" as a manufacturer, "1234567890" as a serial number and represent the output as a table with "Connected", "VID" and "PID" columns:

   ```